seunghk1206/seunghk1206/README.md

 > 6-Manhattan-FullStack-Development, once named "Python Enhanced," was my first CNN project!
 It gives an idea of how the data processing and deep learning using CNN works.

 ### codingAcademy
+> codingAcademy is my ICSG project which is a club that teaches coding internationally.
+The progress of each student can be seen, but no personal informations are made public.

 <!--
 **seunghk1206/seunghk1206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.